-1 The Company continues to use the term EBIT (Earnings before interest and taxes).
+Airbus continues to use the term EBIT (Earnings before interest and taxes).
 It is identical to Profit before finance cost and income taxes as defined by IFRS Rules.

-2 Airbus defines the alternative performance measure free cash flow as the sum of (i) cash provided by operating activities and (ii) cash used for investing activities, less (iii) change of securities, (iv) contribution to plan assets for pension schemes, (v) realised treasury swaps and (vi) bank activities ("Free Cash Flow" or "FCF").
+Airbus defines the alternative performance measure Free Cash Flow as the sum of (i) cash provided by operating activities and (ii) cash used for investing activities, less (iii) change of securities, (iv) contribution to plan assets for pension schemes, (v) realised treasury swaps and (vi) bank activities.
 It is a key indicator which allows the Company to measure the amount of cash flow generated from operations after cash used in investing activities.